Alun Davies or never

 "The song just recalls

 the incident.
-Its a very universal theme-everyone loses a pet at some time in
+It’s a very universal theme—-everyone loses a pet at some time in

 their life."